If you’re new to the investing game, the stock market can be a pretty scary place to start.

 But there are plenty of good reasons to get involved in investing – as long as you’re comfortable with the risks involved.

 History does show us that, over time, investing wisely tends to deliver better returns than cash.
-Past performance is not a guarantee that the past will be repeated.
+But remember, past performance is not a guarantee that the past will be repeated.

 So if you’ve got an interest in investing, here’s a few things to help you work out if it’s all it’s cracked up to be.